Julia Marciari-Alexander, PhD

 Andrea B. and John H. Laporte Director of the Walters Art Museum

 Dr. Julia Marciari-Alexander has served as Executive Director & CEO of the Walters Art Museum since 2013.
 The fifth director of the Walters, she is the first woman to hold the post.
-During her tenure, the endowment has grown by investment and fundraising by over $100 million; she has overseen the award-winning, $11 million refurbishment of the historic Hackerman House at 1 West Mount Vernon Place and major reinstallation of the museum’s world-renowned Asian Art collection; launched a series of initiatives that examine the institution’s origins and map steps to embed diversity, equity, accessibility, and inclusion (DEAI) in the organization, and broadened and diversified the board of trustees and leadership team at the museum.
-She is inspired by the collaborative work that she and the team at the museum do to create exhibitions and public and educational programs that connect with the wide-ranging and diverse communities in Baltimore and beyond.
+During her tenure, the endowment has grown by investment and fundraising by over $100 million; she has overseen the award-winning, $11 million refurbishment of the historic Hackerman House at 1 West Mount Vernon Place and major reinstallation of the museum’s world-renowned Asian Art collection; launched a series of initiatives that examine the institution’s origins and mapped steps to embed diversity, equity, accessibility, and inclusion (DEAI) in the organization; and broadened and diversified the board of trustees and leadership team at the museum.
+She is inspired by the collaborative work that she and the team at the museum do to create exhibitions and educational public programs that connect with the wide-ranging and diverse communities in Baltimore and beyond.